sourcemeta/awesome-jsonschema/README.md

 - (2021) [Modeling a file system with JSON Schema](https://json-schema.org/learn/file-system.html) - This example shows a possible JSON Schema representation of file system mount points as represented in an /etc/fstab file.
 - (2021) [JSON Schema bundling finally formalised](https://json-schema.org/blog/posts/bundling-json-schema-compound-documents) - A close look at bundling and de-referencing JSON Schema documents.
 - (2020) [Using the JSON Schema standard for scientific applications?](https://cerfacs.fr/coop/json-schema-for-sci-apps) - A discussion on how to use JSON Schema to validate input, add precise documentation, auto-fill missing parts, and create graphical user interfaces in the context of scientific applications.
-- (2020) [JSON Schema, Schema.org, JSON-LD: What’s the Difference?](https://dashjoin.medium.com/json-schema-schema-org-json-ld-whats-the-difference-e30d7315686a) - An overview of the difference between JSON Schema and JSON-LD, their relationship and the role of Schema.org..
+- (2020) [JSON Schema, Schema.org, JSON-LD: What&#x27;s the Difference?](https://dashjoin.medium.com/json-schema-schema-org-json-ld-whats-the-difference-e30d7315686a) - An overview of the difference between JSON Schema and JSON-LD, their relationship and the role of Schema.org.
 - (2020) [How to Integrate &quot;React JSON Schema Form&quot; into a Redux and Typescript Project](https://www.xtivia.com/blog/how-to-integrate-react-json-schema-form-into-a-redux-and-typescript-project/) - Adding a form using &quot;React JSON Schema Form&quot; and integrating it with Redux and Typescript.
 - (2020) [Building a No-Code JSON Schema Form Builder with ReactJS](https://www.ginkgobioworks.com/2020/10/08/building-a-no-code-json-schema-form-builder/) - An update on the additional features implemented in the react-json-schema-form-builder open-source JSON Schema form builder project.
 - (2020) [Azure Pipelines autocomplete in PyCharm, IntelliJ, WebStorm, CLion, and Rider](https://tonybaloney.github.io/posts/azure-pipelines-autocomplete-in-pycharm.html) - Setting up PyCharm, IntelliJ, WebStorm, CLion and Rider to have auto-complete, syntax highlighting and validation support of Azure Pipelines workflows.
-- (2019) [Saved by the Schema: Using JSON Schema to Document, Test, and Debug APIs](https://blog.heroku.com/json-schema-document-debug-apis) - Learn how Heroku uses JSON Schema to test and document their Platform API, and how it helped them uncover an unexpected bug, rooted in the way the Oj gem parses Big Decimals..
+- (2019) [Saved by the Schema: Using JSON Schema to Document, Test, and Debug APIs](https://blog.heroku.com/json-schema-document-debug-apis) - Learn how Heroku uses JSON Schema to test and document their Platform API, and how it helped them uncover an unexpected bug, rooted in the way the Oj gem parses Big Decimals.
 - (2019) [PHP With MySQL](https://elephantdolphin.blogspot.com/2019/07/json-schema-validation-with-mysql-8017.html) - A practical tutorial on expressing JSON Schema table constraints on MySQL.
 - (2018) [JSON Schema Validator, Generator &amp; Editor Guide](https://stoplight.io/json-guide/) - How the JSON and JSON Schema standards are defined and how to put them to use in your code and in your APIs.
 - (2018) [JSON Schema Validation &amp; Expressive Query Syntax in MongoDB 3.6](https://www.sitepoint.com/json-schema-validation-expressive-query-syntax-in-mongodb-3-6/) - An in-depth discussion about using JSON Schema to define collection validation on MongoDB.